WSU-bjoshi/classactivitybackend-OzyOzyOzyOzyOzy/Project3/README.md

 -listen stats: This section contains the contents and configuration for the stats page.

 ### How to test config without restarting HAProxy
-`haproxy -c -f /etc/haproxy/haproxy.cfg` with test the configuration to ensure it is valid as according to the required syntax for HAProxy.
+`haproxy -c -f /etc/haproxy/haproxy.cfg` will test the configuration to ensure it is valid as according to the required syntax for HAProxy.
 For testing of actual configuration changes, such as changing the address of a host, you will need to either set up a separate test environment from production or restart the haproxy service to have the changes apply.

 ### Scenarios for control of HAProxy
 HAProxy is primarily controlled with `systemctl`.
 HAProxy only needs restarted when changes are made to the config file.
 HAProxy will not automatically apply changes without a restart.
 The command to restart is `systemctl restart haproxy`.
 You will more than likely need sudo priveleges.
 To start or stop the HAProxy service, such as for maintenance, use `systemctl start/stop haproxy`.